hckmd/hckmd.github.io/index.md

 <div class="showcase my-2">
     <h2>Projects</h2>
     <p>
-        Prior to joining Grok Academy, I worked on a variety of projects.
-        You can find out more about these projects by clicking the <b>Project Details</b> buttons below.
+        You can find out more about some projects I've worked on by clicking the <b>Project Details</b> buttons below.
     </p>
         {% for project in site.data.projects %}
         {% cycle '<div class="row justify-content-md-center">', '' %}